FINE

 FINE is an informal association of the four main fair trade networks: Fairtrade Labelling Organizations International (FLO), International Fair Trade Association (now the World Fair Trade Organization, WFTO), Network of European Worldshops (NEWS!) and European Fair Trade Association (EFTA) that was created in 1998.
+The name FINE is an acronym consisting of the first letter of the name of each of the four member organizations.

 Aims and goals

 The aim of FINE is to enable these networks and their members to cooperate on: